bigsk1/bigsk1.github.io/_posts/2023-01-20-What-is-Bitcoin.md

 ---
 title: What is Bitcoin?
 date: 2023-01-10 12:00:00  -500
-categories: [docs,bitcoin]
+categories: [bitcoin,crypto]
-tags: [docs,bitcoin,crypto]    # Tags should always be in lowercase
+tags: [docs,bitcoin,crypto,blockchain]    # Tags should always be in lowercase
 ---

 ## What is Bitcoin?